TasmoAdmin/TasmoAdmin/README.md

 Persistent storage within this setup is located in the `.storage` folder.

+## Translations

+We use [Transifex][transifex] to maintain translations of this project.
+If you are not familiar with this service, you can read [Transifex Documentation][transifex-docs] to get started.

+### Add or update translations

+Here are steps to translate the extension to a specific language.

+1. Join [our team][transifex-team] on Transifex.
+2. Translate resources using Transifex web interface.

 ## Support

 <img src="https://resources.jetbrains.com/storage/products/company/brand/logos/jb_beam.png" alt="JetBrains Logo (Main) logo." width="150" >